-Grass or dirt is also another great option, as long as it has been properly leveled and you’ve killed off the grass first.
+Grass or dirt is also another great option, as long as it has been properly levelled and you’ve killed off the grass first.

-You could put your pool on pavers, however the weight of the pool may compress the pavers and move them out of shape.
-Which will mean you’ll need to fix them when you remove your pool.
+You could put your pool on pavers, however the weight of the pool may compress the pavers and move them out of shape if the base isn’t prepared properly.

-After you’ve decided where to put your pool, it’s time to decide what under pool mat you will use for your Intex pool.
+After you’ve decided where to put your pool, it’s time to decide what under pool mat you will use for your Above ground or Intex pool.
 The right material can extend the life of your pool.

-Here’s a list of the most popular materials to put underneath an above ground pool, whether it’s on grass, pavers, gravel or concrete.
+Many people are looking for an alternative to sand.
+We have 4 sand alternatives in our list of the most popular materials to put underneath an above ground pool.
+And these materials work whether your pool is on grass, pavers, gravel or a concrete pad: